daattali/daattali.github.io/projects.md

 ## Shiny apps

+If you got here after reading some of my blog posts, you'll know that I'm a big fan and advocate of Shiny, and I help many people with it.
 You can see a select sample of Shiny apps I've built [on my personal Shiny server](http://daattali.com/shiny/).

 ## Websites